albertosottile/darkdetect/README.md

 False
 ```
 It's that easy.

+The theme can be either 'Dark' or 'Light'.
+If the library cannot detect a theme unambiguously, it returns 'Unknown' so that the application can choose an appropriate default behavior.
+Unknown may also be returned if not using a GTK or XFCE desktop.
+When the theme is Unknown, both isDark() and isLight() will return False.

 You can create a dark mode switch listener daemon thread with `darkdetect.listener` and pass a callback function.
 The function will be called with string "Dark" or "Light" when the OS switches the dark mode setting.